scrapy/scrapy/docs/topics/spiders.rst

        will be used to parse the first pages crawled by the spider.

-       The ``parse`` method is in charge of processing the response and returning scraped data and/or more URLs to follow, because of this, the method must always return a list or at least an empty one.
+       The ``parse`` method is in charge of processing the response and returning scraped data and/or more URLs to follow.
 Other Requests callbacks have the same requirements as the BaseSpider class.

    .. method:: log(message, [level, component])